-The value or costs of GHG emissions to society through climate change is independent of the location of the source of the emission.
-Therefore, the social cost of carbon applied is the same for all locations.
+The value or costs of GHG emissions top society through climate change, is independent of the location of the source of the emission, therefore the social cost of carbon applied is the same for all locations.

-Applied valuation coefficient (multiplier) is €77 for societal costs per tCO2e.
+Applied valuation coefficient (multiplier) is -70€ per tCO2e (EUR 2015).